 Configuring your Consortium

-A consortia can be built across a single cloud provider, across multiple regions within a single cloud provider, or multiple cloud providers and a selection of underlying regions.
-When creating a consortia, you are tasked with supplying the following pieces of configuration:
+To establish a consortium in Kaleido, you will need to Create a Network.
+A consortium (or network) can be built across a single cloud provider, across multiple regions within a single cloud provider, or multiple cloud providers and a selection of underlying regions.
+When creating a consortium, you are tasked with supplying the following pieces of configuration:

 - Mission – Optional prose or legalese describing business purpose, bylaws, objectives, etc.…

-- Home Region – Cloud provider and underlying region where consortia metadata (e.g., memberships) is stored.
+- Home Region – Cloud provider and underlying region where consortium metadata (e.g., memberships) is stored.
 The available cloud providers are AWS and Microsoft Azure.

 Clouds & Regions

-A consortia can be configured to whitelist one or more regions across the two available cloud providers – AWS and Azure.
-Resources (nodes and services) can be created and deployed on any of the consortia’s whitelisted cloud regions and easily integrated with existing cloud suites and application stacks.
+A consortium can be configured to whitelist one or more regions across the two available cloud providers – AWS and Azure.
+Resources (nodes and services) can be created and deployed on any of the consortium’s whitelisted cloud regions and easily integrated with existing cloud suites and application stacks.

 Modeling/Simulating a Business Network

-When you first start using the Kaleido platform, and during PoC phases, you can model many participants in your consortium under a single administration/security domain.
+When you first start using the Kaleido platform, and during PoC phases, you can model many participants in your consortium with new Memberships under a single administration/security domain.

 - Enter the participant's name (e.g.